-Recover Deleted Files from Windows PC
+Recover Deleted Files on Windows PC

 1. Recover Deleted File Using “Undo Delete” Option

-2. Restore Deleted File from Recycle Bin
+2. Restore Deleted File/Folder from Recycle Bin

 Open the Recycle bin on your computer > right-click on the File that you want to recover and select the Restore option.